 Electron Microscopy Specialist

-- At minimum of 5 years of research experience in biological electron microscopy
+- At least 5 years’ experience in biological electron microscopy

-- conventional sample preparation methods for TEM and SEM
+- Experienced in conventional sample preparation for TEM and SEM

-- Basic knowledge of light microscopy to support correlative microscopy
+- Interest in light microscopy to support correlative microscopy

 Term & Working Hours

 Term: Full-time, fixed term appointment until March 31st 2022.